SIGCOMM21-5G/artifact/TCP-Single-Conn-Perf/README.md

 python3 Process-Logs.py
 ```

 The processed logs will be placed in `data-processed` folder.
-The [Folder Structure](#folder-structure) section gives a detailed overview of all files in `data-processed` folder.
+The [Folder Structure](#folder-structure) section gives a detailed overview of all the files in `data-processed` folder.